AhmedAlkh/code-quiz/README.md

 # code-quiz

 ## Updated
-- Starter HTML added
-- Some CSS added
+- Added submit button to results
+- Buttons now turn violet when mouse hovers over
+- Intro screen styling matches mock-up
+- All content not included in intro screen is now hidden

 ## To do
 - Style with CSS
-- Hide all content besides intro screen to begin with
 - Make Start Quiz button start the quiz
 - Make timer start when the quiz starts
 - Create questions to ask user